Our trip to Kyrgyzstan only needed a flight to Bishkek, the capital, and the rental of a 4x4.

 of nothing.
 There was no one except a Kyrgyz boy on foot, whom then we gave a ride.
 The custom officers of Kyrgyzstan were

-very kind and funny (of course they joked about Italy and mafia), those of Kazakhstan were harshest, but we passed the border without problems or requests
+very kind and funny, those of Kazakhstan were harshest, but we passed the border without problems or requests

 for money, which is a good thing!